Klipper3d/klipper/docs/Measuring_Resonances.md

 | SDA | 03 | GPIO02 (SDA1) |
 | SCL | 05 | GPIO03 (SCL1) |

-The RPi has buit-in 1.8K pull-ups on both SCL and SDA.
+The RPi has built-in 1.8K pull-ups on both SCL and SDA.

 ![MPU-9250 connected to Pi](img/mpu9250-PI-fritzing.png)